zumasys/docs/site/jbase/release-notes/5.7/5.7.3/pn5_60875/README.md

 ## Description

-**READNEXT KEY** does not process all records in Universe or Prime emulations
+**READNEXT KEY** does not process all records in UniVerse or Prime emulations

 ### Previous Release Behavior

-In Universe or Prime emulations, **READNEXT KEY** would not process the first index key value in an index.
+In UniVerse or Prime emulations, **READNEXT KEY** would not process the first index key value in an index.

 For example, if the first index key value was **abc** and the second index key value was **def** and there were 10 of them then **READNEXT KEY** would skip all 10 **abc** values and begin at the **def** value.